opt-out-tools/start-here/README.md

 # Code of Conduct
 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/malteserteresa/opt-out/blob/master/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## Disclaimer
+Our intention is to **never ever** re-victimize anyone.
+However we deal with explicit content and sometimes we forget to sanitize a work or add a disclaimer that it may content explicit content.
+If this happens, please let us know and we'll rectify the matter immediately.

 # Help Our Vision